By Dr. Truchetti Geoffrey, DMV, MSc, DES, DACVAA

 What is the recommended fresh gas flow (rebreathing circuit)?

 In a rebreathing circuit, fresh gas flow is the oxygen and inhalant source.
 CO2 is eliminated from the circuit by the soda lime.

-At the beginning of anaesthesia (or when changing anaesthesia machine), a high fresh gas flow should be used to load the breathing circuit in inhalants and removed nitrogen (denitrogenation) from the circuit and the lungs of the patient.
+At the beginning of anesthesia (or when changing anesthesia machine), a high fresh gas flow should be used to load the breathing circuit in inhalants and removed nitrogen (denitrogenation) from the circuit and the lungs of the patient.
 A fresh gas flow of 100 ml/kg/min is recommended during the first 15-20 minutes.
 Subsequently, a fresh gas flow of 20-40 ml/kg/min is recommended (Seymour and Duke-Novarkovski 2007, Tranquilli, Thurmon et al. 2007).
-A lower fresh gas flow (5-10 ml/kg/min) can be used, but that requires increased monitoring, such as checking the breathing bag is filled and the level of anaesthesia.
+A lower fresh gas flow (5-10 ml/kg/min) can be used, but that requires increased monitoring, such as making sure the breathing bag is filled and checking the level of anesthesia.